New house sales have been climbing ever since the 2008 economic collapse.

 Write content that’s helpful

-You’ll notice that in the buyer’s persona example I used above that it includes some general questions the ideal client would ask.
+You’ll notice that the buyer’s persona example I used above that it includes some general questions the ideal client would ask.

 These are very important because it allows us to create content around those topics.